Gleyber Torres Player Props: Yankees vs. Royals

 Gleyber Torres At The Plate

-- Torres enters this game on a 10-game hitting streak.
-In his last outings, he's hitting .348 with one homer.
+- Torres enters this game on a 11-game hitting streak.
+Over the course of his last games, he's hitting .318 with two homers.

-- Torres has reached base via a hit in 68 games this season (of 95 played), and had multiple hits in 25 of those games.
+- Torres has picked up a hit in 69 of 96 games this year, with multiple hits 25 times.

-- Torres has driven home a run in 24 games this year (25.3%), including more than one RBI in 13.7% of his games and producing three or more of his team's runs on two occasions..
+- Torres has picked up an RBI in 26.0% of his games this year, with more than one RBI in 13.5% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.